marquistj13/docker-camodocal/README.md

 ```

 ## Usage
 First, we should enable docker to use GUI.
-You only need to run the following command (only once) in your local host's terminal:
+You only need to run the following command in your local host's terminal:
 ```
 xhost +local:docker
 ```